klyshko/EFX-project/writeup.md

 > Note: Laue crystallography is the process when a stationary crystal is illuminated by a polychromatic X-Ray beam.
 > Conventional crystallography is when the moving crystal is illuminated by a monochromatic beam of X-Rays.

-Two structures at 277 where obtained at the other facility (at the Stanford Synchrotron Radiation Lightsource (SSRL, 11-1) using the PILATUS 6M PAD detector from a single crystal and indexed, integrated, scaled and merged in HKL2000).
+Two structures at 277 K where obtained at the other facility (at the Stanford Synchrotron Radiation Lightsource (SSRL, 11-1) using the PILATUS 6M PAD detector from a single crystal and indexed, integrated, scaled and merged in HKL2000).
 They were used as a reference to refine structures during EFX experiment, which are obtained at 289K (15C) with Laue crystallography.

 ### 1.2.
 Isolation of alternate conformations

-Unfortunately, when analysing structural differences between all four pdbs, it's important to isolate alternative conformations, such as A and B. Overall I extracted 9 structures (index A, B or s indicate conformation A, B or single, respectively; E1, E2 or noE indicate the presence or absence of electric field and its direction):
+When analysing structural differences between all four pdbs, it's important to isolate alternative conformations, such as A and B. Overall, we extracted 9 structures (index A, B or s indicate conformation A, B or single, respectively; E1, E2 or noE indicate the presence or absence of electric field and its direction):

 - `277_noE_A`
 - `277_noE_B`